-What about us here in the remote countries of Africa and our nation Nigeria?
-Where are the modalities by our governed- No local or state responses talk less, national?
-If the bail-out funds get to states and local governments but fails to get to the communities and individual donations to the federal government to help reduce the effect are only heard and not seen, how will the government think of responding to gender based violence when a basic need like food is not available in homes and not shared accordingly?
+What about us here in the remote countries of Africa and our nation, Nigeria?
+Where are the modalities by which we are governed?
+No local or state responses talk less, national?
+If the bail-out funds get to states and local governments but fails to get to the communities and individual donations to the federal government to help reduce the effect are only heard of and not seen, how will the government think of responding to gender based violence when a basic need like food is not available in homes and not shared accordingly?

 “Nearly 70 per cent of frontline health and social workers are women.
 Women also shoulder a disproportionate share of unpaid care work and they are critical actors in the sustainable development of all countries”.
 It is therefore pertinent that women are included in all response and recovery decisions considering their roles and responsibilities so that the aftermath of COVID19 will be reduced on them.